 University of Queensland

 National University of Singapore

 The Association of Mainland Southeast Asia Scholars (AMSEAS) had its genesis in an initiative of the Sydney Southeast Asia Centre (SSEAC), which commissioned a report into teaching and research on mainland Southeast Asia across Australian universities in 2017.
-Following that initiative – which identified close to 400 researchers who work on the region – SSEAC director Michele Ford convened a steering committee to establish a sub-regional academic association.
+Following that initiative – which identified close to 400 researchers who work on the region – SSEAC Director Michele Ford convened a steering committee to establish a sub-regional academic association.
 Members of that steering committee included Melissa Crouch (UNSW), Nick Cheesman (ANU), Simon Creak (Melbourne), Lan Anh Hoang (Melbourne), Patrick Jory (UQ), Sverre Molland (ANU), Lee Morgenbesser (Griffith), Kearrin Sims (JCU), and Aim Sinpeng (Sydney).
-An interim Council was subsequently established, which included country representatives for Cambodia, Laos, Myanmar, Thailand and Vietnam as well as an international liaison officer representative based in Singapore, postgraduate and media representatives, and later a representative of MSEA studies in New Zealand.
-The association was incorporated in 2019 (many thanks to Melissa Crouch for her work towards this).
-The AMSEAS website and membership were developed in 2020 - 21 by Melissa Curley, Marnie Feneley (UNSW) and Patrick Jory.
+An interim Council was subsequently established which included country representatives for Cambodia, Laos, Myanmar, Thailand and Vietnam, as well as an international liaison officer representative based in Singapore, postgraduate and media representatives, and later a representative of MSEA studies in New Zealand.
+The Association was incorporated in 2019 (many thanks to Melissa Crouch for her work towards this).
+The AMSEAS website and membership were developed in 2020 - 21 by Melissa Curley, Marnie Feneley (UNSW), Justine Chambers, and Patrick Jory.